Equation of a Normal to a Circle

 The evolute of a circle is the locus of all its centers of curvature.
 For a circle, all normals pass through its center, which is the only center of curvature.
 Therefore, the evolute of a circle is a single point coinciding with its center.

-28. How does the normal to a circle relate to the concept of curvature?
+Q: How does the concept of a normal to a circle relate to the idea of orthogonal trajectories?

 Yes, the normal equation can be used to find the area of a sector: